 TC Note: Tennis Canada interprets abuse in the widest possible sense.
-In the tournament environment, no form of harassment - physical, verbal, gestural or electronic - will be tolerated, either between players or by family members, coaches or other spectators.
-Any individual found to have harassed another person will be immediately required to leave the tournament and will be subject to the sanctions of the Code of Conduct as well as those of Tennis Canada's Harassment Policy.
-Note that players will be held responsible for any inappropriate electronic communications sent or posted from mobile devices, computers, or other communications devices.
+In the tournament environment, no form of abuse or harassment, as described in the Tennis Canada Safe Sport Code of Conduct (including physical, verbal, gestural or electronic) will be tolerated, either between players or by family members, coaches, other support team members, or other spectators.
+Any individual found to have harassed another person will be immediately required to leave the tournament and will be subject to the sanctions of the Code of Conduct as well as those of the Tennis Canada Code of Conduct.
+Note that players will be held responsible for any inappropriate electronic communications sent or posted from mobile devices, computers, or other communications devices, or for any inappropriate communications in which they appear.
 In addition, a player will be held directly responsible for any inappropriate communications sent by another person using that player's communications devices.
+Finally, a player will be held directly responsible for any inappropriate communications or social media posts sent by a member of their Player Support Team.